Why do users convert? Introducing our Lever Framework

-We’re going to be publishing a detailed post of how this framework enables an alternative approach to prioritisation than typical experiment prioritisation.
+We’re going to be publishing a detailed post of how this framework enables an alternative approach to prioritization than typical experiment prioritization.

-The core idea is that you need to first prioritise the KPI you most need to impact from your framework in order to achieve your goal.
+The core idea is that you need to first prioritize the KPI you most need to impact from your framework in order to achieve your goal.
 Then evaluate your audiences identify those groups that are the highest priority groups to influence if we want to move that KPI.
-Then for that audience prioritise those areas of the user-journey that offer the greatest opportunity to influence their behaviour.
+Then for that audience prioritize those areas of the user-journey that offer the greatest opportunity to influence their behavior.

 This then gives you a narrower initial focus.
-You can return to the other KPIs at a later date and do the same prioritisation exercise for them.
+You can return to the other KPIs at a later date and do the same prioritization exercise for them.